 This parameter is useful in configurations where a node in recovery needs to control the amount of time to wait for new WAL data to be available.
-For example, in archive recovery, it is possible to make the recovery more responsive in the detection of a new WAL log file by reducing the value of this parameter.
-On a system with low WAL activity, increasing it reduces the amount of requests necessary to access WAL archives, something useful for example in cloud environments where the amount of times an infrastructure is accessed is taken into account.
+For example, in archive recovery, it is possible to make the recovery more responsive in the detection of a new WAL file by reducing the value of this parameter.
+On a system with low WAL activity, increasing it reduces the amount of requests necessary to access WAL archives, something useful for example in cloud environments where the number of times an infrastructure is accessed is taken into account.

 In logical replication, this parameter also limits how often a failing replication apply worker will be respawned.

 - Simplify some logical replication worker type checking

 - Re: Synchronizing slots from primary to standby

 - RE: Simplify some logical replication worker type checking